 Cleaning: Dishwasher · Freezer · Sterilizer · Boiling water

-The Mombella octopus has the most range of any teether on this list, which is why it’s a frequent baby shower pick — many parents say it stays in rotation for close to a year.
-Eight little tentacles, each with a different texture, mean that as your baby’s teeth come in at different stages, there’s always a fresh surface to focus on.
-Two of the textures double as soft bristles, like a built-in toothbrush.
+The Mombella Elephant has the most range of any teether on this list, which is why it tends to stay in rotation for close to a year — and why it’s become a staple on baby shower lists.
+The body, ears, trunk, and feet each present a different surface and stiffness, so as your baby’s teeth come in at different stages there’s always a fresh texture to focus on.
+One end of the trunk doubles as a softer pre-toothbrush surface.

 Best for: Mid-stage teethers, around 4–14 months, when babies want lots of variety and have the grip strength to manipulate a more complex toy.